 Scenario One: Sustainability Now

 Governments are initiating taxation programs to curb the level of products going to landfill, as only a fraction are being recycled, irrespective of how many blue boxes programs are available.
 In order for municipalities, cities and states to reign in the level of material going to landfill and to pay for the cost of recycling items such as plastic water bottles, taxes on all products are being imposed specifically in regards to recycling costs.
 Following Europe’s lead where retailers are responsible for gathering and managing recycling products, we predict a shift towards retailers and packaged goods companies marketing items though bulk delivery systems and a significant reduction towards smaller package sizes.
-Packaged goods industries will band together to actually take over the recycling of their products’ packaging, as Coke and PepsiCo have done in certain European countries in response to the threat their products would be costlier to buy.
+Packaged goods industries, who may want to increase sales of consumer packaged goods, will band together to actually take over the recycling of their products’ packaging, as Coke and PepsiCo have done in certain European countries in response to the threat their products would be costlier to buy.

 Scenario Two: Private label will dominate sales